2024 Bangladesh internet blackouts: First blackout

 The first phase of the nationwide shutdown of internet access begun on 18 July continued to 28 July.

-On 22 July, Anti-discrimination Students Movement announced a two-day suspension of protests and demanded to restore internet access as soon as possible.
+On 22 July, Students Against Discrimination announced a two-day suspension of protests and demanded to restore internet access as soon as possible.
 The next day, on 23 July, the ICT Minister Zunaid Ahmed Palak announced that the government would restore broadband internet service partially to banks, business organizations, export sectors, and selected areas after disruption.

 Accordingly, on 24 July, broadband internet services were restored, and on 28 July, mobile internet was restored, ending the 10-day long internet blackout in Bangladesh.
 Although social media websites like Facebook, Instagram and TikTok continued to be blocked.
 At 15:00, after being shut down for 13 days, Facebook, WhatsApp and other social media platforms were reopened.

 Second blackout

 On 2 August due to the renewed unrest, internet service providers again restricted access to Facebook, WhatsApp, and Telegram.
 After five hours of restriction, access to Facebook and Messenger were reopened; however Telegram remained restricted.

 4 August, the first day of non-cooperation, became the deadliest of the protests with around 91 people killed, including 14 police officers.
 As a result, the government again shutdown nationwide internet access, starting the second phase of the shutdowns.
 It was restored on the second day, 5 August, after the fall of the government.
 As per reports, broadband internet services were reinstated approximately at 1:00 pm on 5 August, followed by the restoration of cellular internet access after 2:00 pm, however, access to social media platforms continued to be restricted.